Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: FDR Control of Model-X Split Knockoff

 Theorem \ref{thm.robust} states that the loss in the FDR control vanishes when the estimation on the distribution of $X$ becomes accurate.
-In the following, we will give a concrete example example on the robust FDR control when the distribution of $X$ is a normal distribution.
+For the case that $P_X = P^*_X$, taking $\epsilon = 0$ in Theorem \ref{thm.robust} leads to the exact FDR control.
+In the following, we will give one concrete example of such exact FDR control in pairwise comparisons, and one concrete example of robust FDR control when the distribution of $X$ is normal.